scikit-hep/awkward-0.x/README.rst

     a[::-1]
     # <JaggedArray [[9.9] [6.6 7.7 8.8] [4.4 5.5] [] [1.1 2.2 3.3]] at 0x7811883f8ef0>

 A Numpy array-like of booleans with the same length as the array may be used to filter elements.
-Numpy has a specialized `numpy.compress <https://docs.scipy.org/doc/numpy/reference/generated/numpy.compress.html>`__ function for this operation, but the only way to get it in awkward-array is through square brackets.
+Numpy has a specialized `numpy.compress <https://docs.scipy.org/doc/numpy/reference/generated/numpy.compress.html>`__ function for this operation, but the only way to get it in Awkward Array is through square brackets.

 .. code-block:: python3

     a[[True, True, False, True, False]]
     # <JaggedArray [[1.1 2.2 3.3] [] [6.6 7.7 8.8]] at 0x781188407278>

 A Numpy array-like of integers with the same length as the array may be used to select a collection of indexes.
-Numpy has a specialized `numpy.take <https://docs.scipy.org/doc/numpy/reference/generated/numpy.take.html>`__ function for this operation, but the only way to get it in awkward-array is through square brakets.
+Numpy has a specialized `numpy.take <https://docs.scipy.org/doc/numpy/reference/generated/numpy.take.html>`__ function for this operation, but the only way to get it in Awkward Array is through square brakets.
 Negative indexes and repeated elements are handled in the same way as Numpy.

 .. code-block:: python3